• Home |

 Ballistics of .338 Lapua Ammo

-Note: This information comes from the manufacturer and is only informational.
+Note: This information comes from the manufacturer.
 The actual ballistics obtained with your firearm can vary considerably from the advertised ballistics based on the overall length of your barrel, whether or not you have a muzzle brake, and many other factors.

 Also, ballistics can vary from lot to lot with the same brand and load type.
 Remember, when reloading, your handloads will have differing ballistics.